 Each Iowa high school will receive a promotional packet through either AEA or US mail containing posters for the event.
 Share event information on your school's bulletin board, social media outlets, and email lists.

 Encourage Students to Register Via Smart Phone

-The fair is automated, meaning exhibitors will have scanners to take down prospective student information.
+Golden Circle is automated, meaning exhibitors can scan a student barcode and take down prospective student information.
 Students can register online and take their barcode to the fair.
 Exhibitors can scan a student's barcode directly from their smart phone or from a printed copy of the barcode.
 No more filling out information cards.
 Students should register here.